Russian opposition leader aide charged with plotting riots

 Putin’s critics say his return to the Kremlin in May has ushered in a new era of repression targeting those who have challenged his nearly 13 years in power.

-Udaltsov helped organise a series of mass protests after allegations that serious fraud enabled Putin’s United Russia party to win a parliamentary election last December despite declining popular support.
+Udaltsov helped organize a series of mass protests after allegations that serious fraud enabled Putin’s United Russia party to win a parliamentary election last December despite declining popular support.

-The Investigative Committee, led by Putin loyalist Alexander Bastrykin, has also pressed charges against another opposition leader, Alexei Navalny, who denies organising the theft of timber from a state firm.
+The Investigative Committee, led by Putin loyalist Alexander Bastrykin, has also pressed charges against another opposition leader, Alexei Navalny, who denies organizing the theft of timber from a state firm.